New York State Public Health Law

 Mandatory Student Immunizations for Measles, Mumps and Rubella

-In accordance with New York State Public Health Law, Section 2165, all matriculated students attending Suffolk County Community College who were born on or after January 1, 1957, must provide written proof of immunization against measles, mumps, and rubella in accordance with standards approved by the New York State Department of Health.
+In accordance with NYS Public Health Law Section 2165, all students enrolled for at least six (6) semester hours, or the equivalent, at Suffolk County Community College, who were born on or after January 1, 1957, are required to provide acceptable written proof of immunity against measles, mumps, and rubella in accordance with standards approved by the New York State Department of Health.
 These standards include the following:

 Two (2) vaccines after 1/1/68